dangchinh25/ticket-micro/README.md

 7. To out the development server, press "Ctrl C" or type "skaffold delete" to clean up

 8. To add database to the service, the database will be similar to 1 seprate service, so we have to write a config file for its Deployment and Service similar to other service, and then run "skaffold dev" or "kubectl apply " to create a pod for the database
+9. To add secret to a service, use "generate secret" of kubectl, by "kubectl create secret generic jwt-secret --from-literal=JWT_KEY=asdf" => This will create a secrete inside k8s and we make a change to the service's deployment file to register the value as environment variable